-Birthday celebrations over, we took to the highway in search of ‘that season of mists and mellow fruitfulness.’
-Thredboin the Snowy Mountains, where we hoped to climb to the summit of Australia’s highest mountain, Mt Kosciuszko was our first destination.
+And so, a couple of years ago, Kenn and I took to the Pacific highway in search of ‘that season of mists and mellow fruitfulness.’
+After a brief stopover in Sydney to catch up with family and friends, we headed south.
+Our first destination was Thredboin the Snowy Mountains, where we hoped to climb to the summit of Australia’s highest mountain, Mt Kosciuszko.
 Autumn was all around us as we stopped for brunch at the Magpie cafe in historic Berrima.

-After a short stop in Jindabyne to gather supplies, we were soon settling into our delightful studio at Snowgoose Apartments.
+After a short stop in Jindabyne to gather supplies, we were soon settling into our delightful studio at Snowgoose Apartments in Thredbo.
 From our balcony we watched as the sun began to set behind the mountain and the mist started to rise.
 Yep, we were in “Man from Snowy River” country, ready for some high country adventures.

 The following morning dawned as perfectly as one hopes a morning will dawn in the mountains.
-However, we had been warned that the weather is very changeable on Kosciuszko, so we dressed accordingly: walking boots, merino thermals, waterproof jackets, gloves and beanies.
-Yes we did indeed resemble Yetis out for an afternoon stroll!
+However, we had been warned that the weather can be very changeable on Mt.
+Kosciuszko, so we dressed accordingly: walking boots, merino thermals, waterproof jackets, gloves and beanies.
+And yes we did indeed resemble Yetis out for an afternoon stroll!

 Unfortunately the main chairlift, the Kosciuszko express was out for maintenance and we had to take the Snowgum chairliftto the top of the mountain.
 This meant that our trek to the summit begun with a very, and I mean very, steep 500 metre climb to the beginning of the Kosciuszko walking trail.
-Bleating like an injured mountain goat, I scrambled over rocks and protruding snow gum roots eventually finding myself looking up at the Eagle Nest Restaurant, ready to begin the real trek!
+Bleating like an injured mountain goat, I scrambled over rocks and protruding snow gum roots until I eventually found myself looking up at the Eagle Nest Restaurant, ready to begin the real trek!

 To protect the delicate, alpine environment, National Parks have constructed an elevated walkway for the 7 or so kms to the summit.
-It really is a very pleasant, easy climb.
+This was a very pleasant, easy climb.
 We noticed that many of the small streams that meander across the plateau, had frozen over during the night and that there were still tiny delicate flowers and mosses snuggling between the rocks.

 Soon we had to take off beanies, scarves and coats, it was so warm.
 And there was hardly another person in sight.
 We were alone, just us and the mountains and the sky.
 Coming to a fork in the track, we saw the sign for Charlotte’s Pass.
 A trek for another day?